google/clif/clif/python/primer.md

 `set`, class object etc.) is not a reference to the underlying C++ container.
 It is a copy of the C++ container and mutations to the object on Python side are not reflected in C++.

+To avoid such non-pythonic suprises, use the _unproperty_ feature to expose a container field to Python as getter and setter methods.
+That way calling the _setter_ explicitly describes when to update the C++ field value.

 ## Wrapping Functions